XVimProject/XVim/Documents/Users/FeatureList.md

   [no]incsearch |
   [no]gdefault |
   [no]smartcase |
+  [no]number |
   guioptions | See below
-  timeoutlen | The time in milliseconds that is waited for mapped key sequence to complete (default 1000) laststatus | 0 or 1 : status line is hidden, 2 : status line is displayed  (default 2) [no]pasteboard | pasteboard is not supported anymore.
-Use ":set clipboard=unnamed" instead.
+  timeoutlen | The time in milliseconds that is waited for mapped key sequence to complete (default 1000) laststatus | 0 or 1 : status line is hidden, 2 : status line is displayed  (default 2) clipboard | ":set clipboard=unnamed" to share system clipboard with unnamed register

 ## guioptions